There’s nothing sweeter than the moment your baby eventually dozes off after an eternity of rocking and singing.

 Why does my baby only take 30-minute naps?

 Before diving deep into the reasons why your baby takes catnaps only, let me tell you what counts as a short nap for babies.

-Any nap that lasts shorter than one sleep cycle which is 45 minutes for babies, is a short nap.
-Now some babies take short naps and wake up well-rested while others get irritable, fussy, and restless.
+Any nap that lasts shorter than one sleep cycle, 45 minutes for babies, is short.
+Some babies take short naps and wake up well-rested, while others get irritable, fussy, and restless.

 If your baby falls into the second category, you need to get to the bottom of the problem.